Last Updated on 9 July, 2021 by Veronica

 Sunset from Pere Lachaise

-You can also enjoy at Pere Lachaise the fantastic view of Paris and the Eiffel Tower, and even more so at sunset.
-Here I leave you the photo with the sunset that we could enjoy that day!
+You can also enjoy Pere Lachaise’s fantastic view of Paris and the Eiffel Tower, and even more so at sunset.
+So here I leave you the photo with the sunset that we could enjoy that day!

-Despite the large number of visitors it receives each year, it is a tranquil visit that can be made by this Parisian cemetery.
+Despite the many visitors it receives each year, it is a tranquil visit that this Parisian cemetery can make.

 Opening Times at Père Lachaise